-Here are the best methadone clinics in Lenoir County, NC.
-Get immediate methadone treatment in Lenoir County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Lenoir County, North Carolina from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Lenoir County, NC.
+Find immediate methadone treatment in Lenoir County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Lenoir County, North Carolina.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout North Carolina.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Lenoir County drug rehabs.